bertvanbrakel/Roo-Code/llm_docs/api.md

 ## Data Transformations

 The `transform/` directory contains code for transforming the input and output of the LLM providers.
-For example, the `transform/openai.ts` file might contain code for converting the input prompt into the format expected by the OpenAI API, and for converting the output from the OpenAI API into a more generic format.
+For example, the `transform/openai-format.ts` file contains code for converting Anthropic messages into the format expected by the OpenAI API.